AzizDulaijan/RoboND-DeepLearning-Project/README.md

 With the fully convoluted network built, the network can now be trained. the training performance can differ based on the values of some Hyperparameters that are listed below:

+### batch size
+I started training with 128 baches in beginning, but I soon realized 127 was too large and the training time was taking 14-15 for each epoch. so I started lowering the size until I ended with 16.
+Low value batch size allows me to train for more data.

 ### learning rate:
-Lowring the learning rate should incrse the accurcy, but 0.001 seems too low. the below graph shows that the network stoped improvinng even after running it for 100 e_poches. but after increasing the learning rate to 0.01 I got lower than 0.2 loss, and the final results got better.
+Lowering the learning rate should increase the accuracy, but 0.001 seems too low. the below graphs shows that the network stopped improving even after running it for 100 e_poches. but after increasing the learning rate to 0.01 I got lower than 0.2 loss, and the final results got better.

 ![alt text][image_4]